PTPells/ptpedia/ideas.md

 + [ ]  how should private items be handled?
 + [ ]  should "pace" be represented in a document? how?
 	+ by pace i'm meaning like how fast the document moves or changes. so of the documents created thus far, "ideas" would be the fastest moving because it's become kind of like a catch all.
++ [ ] how might outside collaboration work?

 ###  coffee roasting
 #### stream
+**questions to self:** *what have you noticed about the process? what would you like to improve? where do you feel like your gaps in knowledge are?

 **8/22:**  tasted the first roast of the [ethiopian beans](https://www.sweetmarias.com/ethiopia-wet-process-hambela-hassan.html); they were good*. curious to compare it with the [heart ethiopian](https://www.heartroasters.com/collections/beans/products/ethiopia-gedeb) beans i have.

 \*i'm wanting a better/more nuanced way of noting tastes.